-The Urban Forestry program currently operates out of a former dairy barn built in 1940 in Delta Park, located at Martin Luther King Boulevard and North Denver in north Portland.
-The staff facility building has been minimally modified for its current use.
+Prior to this project, the Urban Forestry program was operating out of a former dairy barn built in 1940 in Delta Park, located at Martin Luther King Boulevard and North Denver in north Portland.

-This project is made possible thanks to the Parks Replacement Bond.
-The project includes the following elements:
+This project is made possible thanks to the 2014 Parks Replacement Bond.
+The project included the following elements:

-- Demolishing the existing 13,500 SF barn structure that currently houses large vehicles, tools, and meeting space.
+- Demolition of the 13,500 SF barn structure that housed large vehicles, tools, and meeting space.

-- Constructing a new 13,550 SF maintenance equipment storage facility, including secure equipment bays, restroom facilities, and small tool storage.
+- Construction of a new 13,550 SF maintenance equipment storage facility, including secure equipment bays, restroom facilities, and small tool storage.

-- Building a new parking area with lighting, bike parking, ADA parking spots, and an electric vehicle station.
+- Creation of a new parking area with lighting, bike parking, ADA parking spots, and an electric vehicle station.

-- Improving site conditions by reorienting the loose materials storage bins, and paving all traffic circulation areas.
+- Improvement of site conditions by reorienting the loose materials storage bins and paving all traffic circulation areas.

-- Providing a new covered vehicle wash station and trash collection area.
+- Provision of a new covered vehicle wash station and trash collection area.